 The main argument for having multiple appraisers (besides putting more appraisers to work!) is that it can guard against an outlier opinion or one appraiser making an honest mistake.
 If you are careful in selecting the appraiser, however, you can mitigate these risks.

-Another obvious disadvantage to having multiple appraisers is cost.
+Cost is an obvious disadvantage to having multiple appraisers.
 Not only do the parties have to pay for 2 or 3 valuations, but appraisers generally charge more when they know they’ll be working in an antagonistic and uncooperative environment or when they know their report is likely to be challenged in litigation.
 The reason; more hours of work.

-An often-overlooked and very important disadvantage of hiring multiple appraisers is the deleterious effect it can have on shareholder relationships and the company itself.
+One very important disadvantage of hiring multiple appraisers is the deleterious effect it can have on shareholder relationships and the company itself.
 The perception of having an appraiser in their corner promotes divisiveness between owners.
 They become suspicious of the other expert(s).
-And doubling or tripling the number of information requests, interviews and follow up questions increases management’s workload, distracts them from running the business and prolongs the valuation process.
+And doubling or tripling the number of information requests, interviews and follow up questions increases management’s workload, distracts them from running the business, and prolongs the valuation process.
 As the rift between owners grows and the company drifts, value erodes for all shareholders.
-It can be a real mess.

 This seems to be a good point to summarize the advantages of a using single, jointly-retained business valuator — lower cost, less work and distraction for management, better shareholder cooperation, reduced likelihood that information will be withheld or biased, less danger of advocacy, and scope of work clarity.
 Next, let’s discuss how you go about selecting and working with a joint BV expert.